 In recent quarters, POET has taken major steps to advance its development of Interposer-based new products, including through the purchase of equipment, improvement of facilities and the strengthening of its engineering team with more highly qualified talent and larger staff, all represented in POET's consolidated financial statements through additions to fixed assets and increased operating expenses.
-Certain additional capital equipment may be needed to enhance our development and production capabilities, but we expect only marginal increases in operating expenses over the next two to three quarters, as we are able to address the needs of our customers with our existing engineering staff and production facilities.
-The next few quarters will be devoted to the successful completion of funded development programs, the introduction of new devices into qualification cycles with customers, and preparation for higher production volumes in subsequent quarters.
+Certain additional capital equipment may be needed to enhance our development and production capabilities, but we expect only marginal increases in operating expenses over the quarter, as we are able to address the needs of our customers with our existing engineering staff and production facilities.
+Following the separation of the two companies, we will continue development of active devices at DenseLight at least through mid-2020.
+The next several quarters will be devoted to the successful completion of funded development programs, the introduction of new devices into qualification cycles with customers, and preparation for higher production volumes in subsequent quarters.

-As a result of the recently announced contractual commitments for Optical Interposer components and sub-assembly prototypes, other anticipated Optical Engine prototype orders in late 2019, increases in Sensing product revenue and improvement of overall gross margins described below, we expect our DenseLight subsidiary to have a material increase in revenues in 2019.
-Should the Company's structure continue with DenseLight as a subsidiary through the end of 2019 (see "Potential Sale of DenseLight Subsidiary" below), forecasted revenue would be in the range of approximately \$8 to \$10 million, though we would not expect to reach cash break-even until 2020.
-Gross Margins should increase as a result of the proportion of higher margin development contracts for Non-Recurring Engineering (NRE) that utilizes POET's existing engineering and operations staff, compared to products sales.
-In addition, we plan to continue product development with an expansion of opportunities in markets beyond data communications for our Optical Interposer technology, such as telecommunications, Automotive LIDAR, and integration with Application Specific Integrated Circuits (ASICs), including switches and graphics generators.
+As a result of the contractual commitments to demonstrated certain aspects of the performance of the Optical Interposer, its components and sub-assembly prototypes, we anticipate additional Optical Engine prototype orders in late 2019 and into early 2020, fielded by our newly established Singapore subsidiary company, POET Technologies Pte Ltd ("POET Singapore").
+Although the markets for photonic devices have been flat during the first half of 2019 due to global trade uncertainties, we remain optimistic that DenseLight will remain on a trajectory to meet forecasted revenue in the range of approximately \$8 to \$10 million.
+Gross Margins should increase as a result of the proportion of higher margin development contracts for Non-Recurring Engineering (NRE) that utilize DenseLight's existing engineering and operations staff.
+Negotiation efforts and transition activities related to the separation of the two companies have both required serious management attention.
+Nevertheless, we continue to plan for success in product development, with an intention in early 2020 to expand projects to markets beyond data communications for our Optical Interposer technology, such as telecommunications, Automotive LIDAR, and integration with Application Specific Integrated Circuits (ASICs), including switches and graphics generators.